I am an Assistant Professor in the Department of Philosophy at the University of British Columbia.

-I'm currently a Postdoctoral Research Fellow in the Department of Philosophy at Simon Fraser University.
-I received my PhD in Philosophy from the University of Texas at Austin in May 2017.
-My main interests lie in Metaphysics, Modern Philosophy, Feminist Philosophy (particularly as it relates to Islam) and the History of Analytic Philosophy (esp.
+My main research interests lie in Modern Philosophy, Metaphysics, Feminist Philosophy (particularly as it relates to Islam) and the History of Analytic Philosophy (esp.
 Frege, Russell, and early Wittgenstein).

 I've also written and presented on a range of other topics, including: depatriarchalizing strategies in Quranic interpretation; Kant's transcendental idealism; norms for belief; the metaphysics of numerical identity; Russell's theory of knowledge; metaphysical emergence; and the metaphysics of symmetric and non-symmetric relations.